wgrosche/Polyhack2020/README.md

 # Polyhack2020
-Relevant Files are in the folder Final_Submission
+Relevant Files are in the folder Submission_files

 Repository for the team Cache Money in the 2020 Polyhack